lack/redhat-notes/crio_unshare_mounts/Rationale.md

 ## Systemd Efficiency

-Today systemd is adversely affected by a large number of mount points.
-This appears to be rooted in the lack of granularity in the events the kernel sends to systemd about mountpoint changes, which necessitates a full rescan of all mountpoints even on a minor change or single mountpoint addition.
+Today systemd's CPU usage is adversely affected by a large number of mountpoints, especially versions released prior to December 2020.
+This feature of systemd, which scans all /proc/1/mount to invoke udev events for every change suffers from two issues.
+The first was an inefficiency in systemd’s processing logic.
+This was fixed in December 2020, and this fix reportedly reduced the systemd mount-scanning-related overhead by 30-50%.
+The second is a lack of granularity in the events the kernel sends to systemd about mountpoint changes, which necessitates a full rescan of all mountpoints even on a minor change or single mountpoint addition.
+The kernel change to remedy this seems unlikely to move forward in the near term.
 (See [BZ1819869](https://bugzilla.redhat.com/show_bug.cgi?id=1819868) for more details)

-Even a fairly small OpenShift deployment today has upwards of 400 mountpoints on every node owned by Kubelet, the Container Runtime, and infrastructure containers like OVN or CSI operators.
-Hiding the container mount points reduces the steady-state systemd CPU utilization from ~10% to ~0% on every worker node, and the improvement would be greater on more heavily-loaded systems with more container-specific mountpoints.
+For example, a fairly small OpenShift deployment today (which does not yet have the systemd December 2020 fix) has upwards of 400 mountpoints on every node owned by Kubelet, the Container Runtime, and infrastructure containers like OVN or CSI operators.
+Hiding the container mountpoints reduces the steady-state systemd CPU utilization from ~10% to ~0% on every worker node.
+On a more heavily loaded system, with 1000’s of container mountpoints, systemd’s usage will cap out at 100% of a single CPU core.
+Even with the 30-50% reduction in systemd usage expected from the December 2020 fix, having systemd take up as much as 50-70% of a single CPU in the worst-case scenario is a lot of unnecessary overhead.

+Administrators of other OSes with other host OS services that monitor or process mountpoints indiscriminately would be able to hide these container-specific mountpoints from the OS at large, at their option.

 ## Tidiness and Encapsulation